Missouri

-Missouri is a state in the Midwestern region of the United States.
-Ranking 21st in land area, it is bordered by eight states (tied for the most with Tennessee): Iowa to the north, Illinois, Kentucky and Tennessee to the east, Arkansas to the south and Oklahoma, Kansas and Nebraska to the west.
+Missouri (see pronunciation) is a landlocked state in the Midwestern region of the United States.
+Ranking 21st in land area, it borders Iowa to the north, Illinois, Kentucky and Tennessee to the east, Arkansas to the south and Oklahoma, Kansas, and Nebraska to the west.
 In the south are the Ozarks, a forested highland, providing timber, minerals, and recreation.
-The Missouri River, after which the state is named, flows through the center into the Mississippi River, which makes up the eastern border.
-With more than six million residents, it is the 19th-most populous state of the country.
-The largest urban areas are St. Louis, Kansas City, Springfield and Columbia; the capital is Jefferson City.
+At 1.5 billion years old, the St. Francois Mountains are among the oldest in the world.
+The Missouri River, after which the state is named, flows through the center and into the Mississippi River, which forms the eastern border.
+With over six million residents, it is the 19th-most populous state of the country.
+The largest urban areas are St. Louis, Kansas City, Springfield, and Columbia.
+The capital is Jefferson City.